 Risk assessments are conducted by, or delegated and reviewed by, the most senior person in charge of a trip or area.
-The risk assessments are done either in advance of the tip/activity, or as part of an annual review/part of the normal cycle of the College.
+The risk assessments are done either in advance of the trip/activity, or as part of any annual review undertaken/part of the normal cycle of the College.